Alicia Garza: Additional work

 In 2015, Garza was selected as the Member's Choice for Community Grand Marshal at 2015 Pride celebration, as she was considered a local hero in Oakland for her contributions to the LGBTQ community and society at large.
 Over two dozen Black Lives Matter organizers and supporters marched in the Pride Parade behind Garza, who sat next to transgender rights activist Miss Major, the previous year's Community Grand Marshal.

-Notable speeches
+Speeches

 Garza presented at the 2016 Bay Area Rising event, speaking about the propagation of Black Lives Matter and human rights.

-In 2017, Garza spoke to graduating students from San Francisco State University.
-In her speech, Garza praised the persistence of the Black women who came before her, saying that they laid the foundation for modern activism: "Were it not for black women, there would be no Underground Railroad, no one to campaign against black bodies swinging from trees like strange fruit, there would be no protest songs like the ones that came from the toes, through the womb up, through the lungs and out of the brilliant mind and mouth of Nina Simone.
-There would be no black women voting like the 96 percent of us who did vote and said hell no to this administration.
-There would be no America were it not for black women.
-This is an ode to black women – because black women are magic. [...]
-We, I, you and me – we owe everything to black women. [...]
-Yes – all lives, all contributions.
-But this?
-This is bigger than all that.
-This is about black women, cisgender, transgender, no gender, disabled, queer, immigrant black women who time and time again keep trying to tell y'all and more than that... keep showing y'all.
-We are magic."
+In her 2017 speech to graduating students from San Francisco State University, Garza praised the indomitable spirit of Black women who laid the foundation for activism.
+She emphasized their crucial role in historical events, from the Underground Railroad to contemporary protest songs.
+Garza recognized the significant impact of Black women voters and celebrated their magic, resilience, and diverse contributions.

+In 2021, Garza was the keynote speaker at UC San Diego's 2021 Commencement ceremonies.